-The affenpinscher is a compact and sturdy toy dog that is expressive and alert.
-The face of this breed has a cute, almost "monkey-like" appearance as the fur is longer and shaggier on the face and forms a cape on the head and shoulders.
+The affenpinscher is a compact toy dog that's expressive and alert.
+This breed has a cute, almost "monkey-like" appearance—long, shaggy fur surrounds their faces and forms a cape on their head and shoulders.

 The affenpinscher has an independent spirit blended with a soft side.
-This breed will closely bond with its owner and act as both protector and companion.
-They are well-suited to apartment living.
+This breed will closely bond with its owner and act as both a protector and companion.
+Because of their small size, they're well-suited for apartment living.
 They make lovely pets for many people, especially those who like little dogs with big personalities

-- Coat and Color: Wiry shaggy coat in black, gray, silver, red, black and tan, or beige
+Coat and Color: Wiry and shaggy coat in black, gray, silver, red, black and tan, or beige

 Characteristics of the Affenpinscher

 |Tendency to Bark||Low|

 The affenpinscher is an older dog breed that likely originated from Germany and surrounding areas of Europe.
 Affenpinscher translates as "monkey-terrier" in German, which comes from their monkey-like appearance.
 Affenpinschers were originally somewhat larger dogs that were once used to hunt rats in homes and around farms.
 They were bred down in size over the years, but much of the hunter's instinct still remains.

 Some speculate that Affenpinschers are a result of crossing pugs and German pinschers.
 They're also thought to have contributed to the bloodlines of the Brussels griffon and the miniature schnauzer.
 Affenpinschers first gained a breed standard with the Berlin Lapdog Club in 1913.
 They were then recognized by the American Kennel Club (AKC) in 1936 but unfortunately there was little interest due to World War II.
 Breeding was revived in the 1950s but today the affenpinscher remains a rare dog.
 If you set your heart on one, you'll likely need to add your name to a long waitlist.